isabella creek crossing cape york

 326 km 3 hr 50 min

-If you fancy starting off your trip on the more rugged side, skip in the inland highway and head north along the coast.
+If you fancy starting off your trip on the more rugged side instead, skip in the inland highway and head north along the coast.
 Choose your route – Bloomfield Track or CREB Track.

 Those looking to up the ante and push their rig to the max can veer towards the CREB Track, which can be found deep upstream the Daintree River on the Upper Daintree Road.
 Cross the Daintree River at the sign and tackle 71km of off-road challenges.